TSE:MRU

 Metro Inc (A) is a Canadian stock, trading under the symbol MRU.TO (previously MRU-T on Stockchase) on the Toronto Stock Exchange (MRU-CT).
 It is usually referred to as TSX:MRU or MRU.TO

-In the last year, 4 stock analysts published opinions about MRU.TO (previously MRU-T on Stockchase).
-1 analyst recommended to BUY the stock.
-3 analysts recommended to SELL the stock.
-The latest stock analyst recommendation is WAIT.
+In the last year, 4 stock analysts issued a Buy, Sell, or Hold rating on MRU.TO (previously MRU-T on Stockchase).
+1 analyst recommended to BUY and 3 analysts recommended to SELL the stock.
+The latest stock analyst rating is WAIT.
 Read the latest stock experts' ratings for Metro Inc (A).

 Metro Inc (A) was recommended as a Top Pick by Robert Gill on 2023-02-01.
 Read the latest stock experts ratings for Metro Inc (A).

-4 stock analysts on Stockchase covered Metro Inc (A) in the last year.
-It is a trending stock that is worth watching.
+Metro Inc (A) is followed by 210 investors on Stockchase and is a trending stock that is worth watching.

 Grocery space in Canada is interesting because COST and WMT have taken the lion's share of industry growth over the last 10 years.
 So Metro and peers are targeting niches that those two can't reach -- discount banners, more private-label products.